Pennsylvania Bat Rescue

 We are a private facility which operates under strict regulations enforced by the Pennsylvania Game Commission.
 In accordance with state regulations we cannot allow visitors.
 There are many opportunities to attend one of our public events.
 Please see our event calendar for details.

 We are not licensed through the state to remove bat colonies - we are permitted to rescue distressed bats.
 When considering bat exclusion, we recommend a licensed wildlife humane exclusion professional that is familiar with your situation.
 Please do not contact pest control companies, as they are not licensed to handle bat exclusions.
 Due to serious population decline, bats are protected in Pennsylvania therefore it's illegal to kill bats.
+Please visit our list of bat removal companies.

 We are a small facility with limited opportunities for volunteers and interns.
 If you are interested in volunteering please provide a resume with your experience, current rabies titer, and complete volunteer form.
 Anyone interested in working with bats (and other rabies vector species) must be rabies vaccinated with an up-to-date rabies titer.